firebolt-db/godocs/docs/sql_reference/functions-reference/conditional-and-miscellaneous/read_csv.md

 | `<empty_field_as_null>>`      | Consider empty fields as null when set to `TRUE`                                                 | `BOOL`                |

-Appart from `url`, all of the parameters are optional.
+Apart from `url`, all parameters are optional..

 If you provide either `aws_key_id` or `aws_secret_key`, you must provide both.